KlickyMao/emqx-enterprise-docs-en/install.rst

 Deployment
 ===========

-EMQ X Cluster can be deployed as the IoT Hub on private cloud of an enterprise or on public cloud like QingCloud, AliYun or AWS.
+EMQ X Cluster can be deployed as an IoT Hub on an enterprise's private cloud, or on public clouds such as QingCloud, AliYun, Azure or AWS.

 Typical deployment: